juxtapix/OkRobotReboot/README.md

 ## Requirements

+**Pre-requisites**
+ICM or the equivalent.

 **Assessment**
 Class Participation: ***40%***
-Assignments & Project: ***60%***
+Assignments: ***30%***
+Final Project: ***30%***
 More than one unexcused absence will result in a failing grade.
 Arriving to two classes more than 15 minutes late counts as an absence.
 Please notify me as early as possible if you are unable to come to class.
+Assigments should be posted online 24h before the class.

 **Conduct**
 This class meets every Wednesday from 6:30pm to 9:00pm for the first 7 weeks.
-Please be punctual and respectful.Assignment due dates are hard deadlines.
+Please be punctual and respectful.
+Assignment due dates are hard deadlines.
+Laptops must be closed while fellow classmates are presenting work.
+Please be respectfull with each other.